hellohaptik/docs_haptik/docs/bot-builder/basic/story-templates.md

 The final section which you can find on the right side of the modal is the **demo chat**.

-* **Demo Chat** - This section of the modal lets you chat and try out the templates conversational flow.
+* **Demo Chat** - This section of the modal lets you chat and try out the templates' conversational flow.
 ![Story Template Demo](assets/bot-builder-story-templates/story-templates-demo.gif)

 Finally you can click on the `Use Template` button on the top right of the modal to start using the template.
 On clicking this the template will be imported as a sub story in your bot.
 You can edit the parts of template you need modified and start using it in your bot.